ytiurin/downscale/README.md

 On the other hand, browsers implement very fast [`HTMLCanvasElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement "The HTMLCanvasElement interface provides properties and methods for manipulating the layout and presentation of canvas elements.") downsampling, when the pixel from source position is directly transfered to the destination position, loosing all the neighbouring pixels information.
 The resulting image may often look very noisy.

-To resolve this problem, the proposed function does simple average downsampling, producing preferable results with relatively small processing time.
+To resolve this problem, the proposed function does a simple area-average downsampling, producing preferable results with relatively small processing time.

 Performance
 -----------